altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-7/f-series/soc/rsu/ug-rsu-agx7f-soc.md

 - Host PC running Ubuntu 22.04 LTS (other Linux versions may work too)
  - Minimum 48 GB of RAM, required for compiling the Quartus designs
- - Quartus<sup>&reg;</sup> Prime Pro Edition Version 26.1  for compiling the Quartus projects, generating the flash images and writing to flash
+ - Quartus<sup>&reg;</sup> Prime Pro Edition Version 26.1.1  for compiling the Quartus projects, generating the flash images and writing to flash
 - Access to Internet to download the Quartus project archive, clone the git trees for U-Boot, Arm Trusted Firmware, Linux, zlib and LIBRSU and to build the Linux rootfs using Yocto.
 - [Agilex 7 Transceiver-SoC Development kit P-Tile E-Tile Production Linear power solution(DK-SI-AGF014EB)](https://www.intel.com/content/www/us/en/products/details/fpga/development-kits/agilex/si-agf014.html)  for running the example.

 ## Building Binaries

 The diagram below illustrates the build flow used for this example.
+The image uses 4 Quartus designs but in the example everything is done with a single design to simplify the instructions.

 ![](images/rsu-build-flow.svg)